 Statutory holiday entitlement for full time workers

-Full-time workers in the UK (those that work a five day week) the legal minimum is 28 days statutory annual leave entitlement per year, or 5.6 weeks, under the Working Time Regulations.
+For full-time workers in the UK (those that work a five day week) the legal minimum is 28 days statutory annual leave entitlement per year, or 5.6 weeks, under the Working Time Regulations.
+This applies whether you’re a permanent employee or agency worker / temp.

 Statutory holiday entitlement for part-time workers